 Criminal justice system

 Domestic abuse is an incident or pattern of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 years or over, who are or have been intimate partners or family members, regardless of gender or sexuality.
-This can encompass, but is not limited to, psychological, physical, sexual, financial or emotional and also includes honour-based violence, forced marriage and female genital mutilation.
+This can encompass, but is not limited to, psychological, physical, sexual, financial or emotional abuse and also includes honour-based violence, forced marriage and female genital mutilation.

 Crime & sexual exploitation

-Homelessness includes those households who are defined as statutorily homeless within the Housing Act 1996 and Homelessness Act 2002 (families with dependent children, pregnant women and adults who are assessed as vulnerable), however non-statutory homeless include single or couples without dependents who are sleeping rough, living in supported accommodation or are deemed as “hidden homeless” often sleeping on friends or family sofas.
+Homelessness includes those households who are defined as statutorily homeless within the Housing Act 1996 and Homelessness Act 2002 (families with dependent children, pregnant women and adults who are assessed as vulnerable), however non-statutory homeless include single or couples without dependents who are sleeping rough, living in supported accommodation or are deemed as “hidden homeless” often sleeping on friends or family sofas.[63,64]

+Caring affects people from all walks of life, at all ages, living in the smallest village or the larger towns and cities.
+Carers UK has estimated that the care provided in Norfolk by our local adult carers would have cost £1.9 billion per year in 2011 if it had to be paid for by public services.
 There is an increased demand on the Carers of older people with Long-term conditions.
 The health and wellbeing of carers is also reported to be affected by the levels of caring, with Carers who care for someone for more than 50 hours a week twice as likely to be in poor health as non-carers.
 Carers UK report “Alone and caring” reveal 8 out of 10 carers have felt lonely or isolated as a result of their caring responsibilities.
 57% had lost touch with friends and family and 38% of carers in full time employment have felt isolated from other people at work.